ReVanced/revanced-patcher/docs/2_2_1_fingerprinting.md

   each filter, zero or more other instructions can exist.
 Instruction filters must be declared in the same order as the instructions appear in the target method.

-  // TODO: Update this to reflect InstructionLocation object and its usage.

-  If the distance between each instruction declaration can be approximated, then the `maxAfter` parameter can be used to restrict the instruction match to a maximum distance from the last instruction.
-A value of 0 for the first instruction filter means the filter must be the first instruction of the target method.
+  If the distance between each instruction declaration can be approximated, then the `instructionLocation` paramter can be used with `MatchAfterWithin(int)` to restrict the instruction match to a maximum distance from the last instruction.
+To restrict matching to the first instruction of a method use `MatchFirst()`.
+See `InstructionLocation` for more ways to restrict the matching index.

   If a single instruction varies slightly between different app targets but otherwise the fingerprint is still the same, the `anyInstruction()` filter can be used to specify the different expected